natifridman/kustomize-workshop/README.md

     └── kustomization.yaml
 ```

-In both overlays we are patching the config map and the node port, while we are also patching the container image.
+In both overlays we are patching the config map and the node port, while we are also patching the container image in the dev environment.

 ### Build the Kustomization
 We can build the Kustomization manifests with `kubectl` client